Our final news roundup and information overload hour.

 But what's also surprising to me is the abortion issue.

-It's almost like roaches voting for raid, right?
+It's almost like roaches voting for RAID, right?

-No, it's insulting the voter.
+No, it's insulting to the voter.

-We voted against their own self.
+We voted against their own self-love.

-Um, they actually are voting in their best interest.
+They actually are voting in their best interest.

 And they don't like your woke education that you're forcing on their kids and indoctrinating their kids in school.

-And they don't like the record high inflation that is killing their family budgets, and they don't like record high gas prices either.
+And they don't like the record high inflation that is killing their family budgets.

-Joy Reid is not that happy either.
+Joy Reed is not that happy either.

 She seems pretty mad a lot of nights.

-I'm not sure why, but anyway, here's what she's saying.
+But anyway, here's what she's saying.

-Uh it's been part of the lexicon for quite a long period of time, but go ahead.
+It's been part of the lexicon for quite a long period of time, but go ahead.

-Hey, you know what's so interesting too is that I have actually never heard a person who isn't an economist or works on CNBC.
+Hey, you know what's so interesting, too, is that I have actually never heard a person who isn't an economist or works on CNBC.

 I used to do CNBC a lot as a guest.